 - Video resources, most of which come from youtube or tudou (a Chinese site much like youtube), but which are pulled here in one convenient place, often with commentary.
 For example, we have embedded versions of both the 1987 and 2010 television shows which are subtitled in English.
 These resources are grouped together in segment 6.
 I particularly urge you to listen to genres you may not be familiar with, such as pingtan or Yue (Shaoxing) opera, both of which are fairly accessible to western audiences.

-- And, as reviews of the opera become available, we will post them.
+- As reviews of the opera become available, we will post them.

 There are eight course modules, which are labelled exhibits.
 You can find them under the "browse exhibits" tab on the top of this page.
 When you finish one "exhibit" you will need to go back to the "browse exhibit" tab to enter the next "exhibit."